 After our overnight flight to Barcelona, we flew on to Pamplona via Vueling.
 Groggy, we checked into our hotel outside of the Old Town.
 Everywhere, people were dressed in traditional white and red for the Festival of San Fermín.
 Even the cab drivers.

-In the Old Town, young people drank from bottles in the street, their whites stained purple with spilled wine.
+In the streets of the Old Town, young people drank from bottles, their whites stained purple with spilled wine.
 Flag-waving bands played on the corners.
 The streets steamed in the heat.
-Rob and I walked the bull-run course from corral to ring, discussing strategy, where to start, where to escape.
+Rob and I walked the bull-run course from corral to ring, discussing strategy, where to start, and where to escape.
 Some of the barricades were already in place for tomorrow’s run.

-If it weren’t for the tourism, the bulls likely would be transported to the ring by truck.
+If it weren’t for the presence of tourists, the bulls likely would be transported to the ring by truck.
 But thousands of participants and tens of thousands of onlookers demand the spectacle.

-The runners, I imagine, want bragging rights and the rush of adrenaline that comes with risking their lives on the cobblestone streets of Pamplona.
+The runners, I imagine, want bragging rights and the rush of adrenaline that comes with risking their lives on the cobblestones of Pamplona.

 In preparation, I watched videos and read blog posts about past runs, sifting for wisdom.
-There are two bull-run experiences: One can run at full speed with the bulls for a short distance, dodging horns, leaping bodies and tempting fate.
-Or one can jog along the side and watch the herd pass, a relatively safe strategy–unless the unexpected happens.
+There are two bull-run experiences: running at full speed in front of or next to the bulls while dodging horns, leaping bodies, and tempting fate, or jogging along the fringe of the action and watching the herd pass—a relatively safe strategy unless the unexpected happens.